YakAttack TowNStow Kayak Carts

 During our design process that resulted in the BarCart, there were other concepts that were too good to ignore.
 Observing feedback from the BarCart announcement, we knew a simplified version at a lower price point could be a great option to consider to give more depth to our kayak cart offering.
 With that, the TowNStow Bunkster became the second kayak cart in our TowNStow product line.

 What makes these carts different?
 The Bunkster is a simplified version of the BarCart.
 While the wheels, axles, dual kickstands, and width adjustments will remain the same, the key difference is the uprights.
 The Bunkster consists of two solid uprights, fixed in the bunk-style orientation, which will work great for most kayak hulls, but sacrifices the collapsibility found on the BarCart.
 The BarCart features two chassis assemblies with upright arms that rotate up and down, allowing it to fold into a more compact package for storage.
 The BarCart also has removable bunk bars, which enable several different functions.
 First, this will allow you to change the orientation of the bars from the traditional Bunk-Style to the Roof Rack-Style, allowing it to accommodate a much wider variety of hull shapes.
 The bars also remove for storage, collapsing down from 44 inches to just under 18 inches.
 Both carts have the same weight capacities because they are built on the same foundation.
 The axle is what supports the weight.
+The TowNStow Scupper is only an option if you have a Hobie kayak but in relation to other scupper carts on the market it is one of the most adjustable, compact, and supportive options.
+If you do not want to unload and roll your kayak on its side to attach a scupper cart the BarCart or Bunkster could be a better option.
 Choosing which cart you need will depend on your kayak’s hull shape and whether or not you want the versatility to carry almost anything.

 Kayak Brand Compatibility